This year it feels like a bit much to think about how to reduce your carbon footprint in the midst of a pandemic.

 Calculating our carbon footprint carefully showed that the invisible emissions due to health care insurance, medical care, home improvement and information services are the biggest contributors now.
 Using less water would help too.
 The numbers don’t lie.

-It would have been easy to get distracted by categories that are most visible but don’t make a big difference to the bottom line for our family.
+It would be easy to get distracted by categories that are most visible but don’t make a big difference to the bottom line for our family.

 The most overlooked way to reduce your carbon footprint